Worl0r/Semantic_Segmentation_U-NET/README.md

 - [ ] Fix some TODO part in the code
 - [ ] Write a report
 - [ ] Add new test metrics (**MulticlassPrecisionRecallCurve** and **MeanAveragePrecision**)
+- [ ] Try L2 regularisation or dropout

 ## References: